Kids

 I’ve Been to Guantanamo.
 It’s No Place for Kids.

-Over the remaining yr, we have been stunned by reports of the inhumane treatment of youngsters and families in immigrant detention.
+Over the remaining year, we have been stunned by reports of the inhumane treatment of youngsters and families in immigrant detention.
 Now, Trump’s management appears to be increasing the scope and severity of its immigrant detention scheme by potentially detaining immigrants at Guantanamo Bay.

-News broke final week that the Defense Department awarded a 23 million dollar agreement to construct a “Contingency Mass Migration Complex” at the Guantanamo Bay Naval Station with the ability to detain thirteen,000 humans and been built to closing “no less than 50 years.”
+News broke final week that the Defense Department awarded a 23 million dollar agreement to construct a “Contingency Mass Migration Complex” at the Guantanamo Bay Naval Station with the ability to detain thirteen 000 humans and been built to closing “no less than 50 years.”
 In April, we also learned that the Department of Homeland Security considered sending migrant children to an old “dormitory facility” at Guantanamo.

 I’ve Been to Guantanamo.
 It’s No Place for Kids.
 1